 The committee prioritizes ensuring that all Level 1 guarantees are assigned a GTA.

 The committee next considers relevant qualifications in terms of subject-matter expertise, which can be demonstrated through a relevant undergraduate major or course works, or through a relevant thesis project.

 Once work assignments have been allocated in Level of Consideration 1, any remaining work assignments are subject to open competition.
 For each remaining work assignment, applicants are considered by Level of Consideration (candidates in Level 2 are considered, then Level 3 and so forth).
 Within a level of consideration, applicants are scored against the posted criteria.
 Where applicants are demonstrably equal, the applicant with the most seniority points is successful.

 Composition of the GTA Allocation Committee

-This committee is composed of the Department Director, 2 senior staff members and subject matter experts as required.
-At least one of the three members of the committee must be a designated group member (women, racialized people, members of the lesbian, gay, bisexual, transgender or queer communities, aboriginal people or persons with disabilities).
+This committee will be composed of the Department Director and/or Associate Director, and two of the Graduate Coordinator, Graduate Program Assistant, Assistant to the Director and the Administrative Officer.
+At least one of the members of the committee must be a designated group member (ie member of an equity-seeking group which may include women, racialized people, members of the lesbian, gay, bisexual, transgender or queer communities, aboriginal people or persons with disabilities).